keithmancuso/craft-json-expand/Readme.md

 # JSON Expand Plugin for CraftCMS

-A simple twig extension that returns your object or array of objects as JSON
+A simple Craft CMS twig extension that returns your object or array of objects as JSON

 ## Usage